Located in the West Bekaa Valley, the large estate of Château Kefraya has been the Bustros family’s property for generations.

 Every Château Kefraya wine is the result of a blend of several grape varieties.
 Michel de Bustros: ‘‘The work of art results from the art of blending.
 Just like a painter combines colors to create a painting, the oenologist blends grape varieties to obtain harmonious wines of distinctive identity”.

-Phoenician Gate is a tribute to the Lebanese diaspora who - since our Phoenician ancestors - has spread throughout the world, embracing the values of their adopted country, while staying true to its roots.
+Phoenician Gate is a tribute to the Lebanese diaspora, which - since our Phoenician ancestors - has spread across the world, embracing the values of their host lands while remaining true to their roots.
+This fusion of cultures is expressed in this blend made of Syrah with the oriental softness of an indigenous white grape, Obeidi.

 This limited edition of Blanc de Blancs was specially created by Chateau Kefraya to be enjoyed over ICE.